-As the capital city of Pakistan, Islamabad is the go-to tourist destination for both foreign as well as local travellers.
+As the capital city of Pakistan, Islamabad is the go-to tourist destination for both foreign as well as local travellers, particularly since the country was declared to be the top tourist destination for 2020.
 Located in the northern part of the country, the city is also an ideal starting point for any journey that is being planned to explore the areas further up north, such as Gilgit Baltistan and Azad Kashmir or even a little south towards Murree Hills.
 As such, if you’re planning to visit Islamabad any time soon, you need to know just where to go, what to see, and what to do once you arrive.
 We’ve rounded up some of the top attractions in Islamabad that should not be missed by any tourist visiting the city.

 We’ve divided the tourist attractions in Islamabad into categories so you can choose which ones you want to visit based on your interest.

 Islamabad is a fairly new city in comparison to the ancient settlement of Lahore or another old fellow, Karachi.
 However, as it is the country’s capital, there are several cultural and historic places to visit in Islamabad, each with their own stories to tell: